 For decades, knowing how an audience would react meant recruiting panels, fielding surveys, and waiting weeks for results that answered one question at a time.
 Our team spent those decades running that research, at Stanford and inside companies like Google, Waymo, and Microsoft Research, and watched decisions get made without it because the answers arrived after the deadline.

 Leo founded Viewpoints.ai after 12+ years leading research at Vine, Google, Waymo, VMware, and Toyota.
+At Waymo he led quantitative research to embed psychological understanding of humans in self-driving cars, where his work was awarded U.S. Patent No. 11,022,452.

 Avery served as SVP and General Counsel of the AAA Automobile Club of Southern California and its Interinsurance Exchange from 2002 to 2019, supervising more than 100 in-house attorneys and staff across transactional, regulatory, corporate governance, and litigation matters, including all class action, employment, and insurance claims litigation.